All Products

 You must ensure the stability of the NGINX Ingress controller because it is a key component of the data plane.

-Take note that there may be incompatibility issues if you update the NGINX Ingress controller to the latest version.
+Incompatibility issues may occur if you update the NGINX Ingress controller to the latest version.
 This is because the latest version is a major update that includes significant changes to the NGINX Ingress controller, including substantial custom changes.
-In addition, an in-place update imposes higher potential risks because the incompatibility issues may not be disclosed immediately after the NGINX Ingress controller is updated.
+In addition, an in-place update imposes higher potential risks because the incompatibility issues may not immediately occur after the NGINX Ingress controller is updated.

 Phase 1: Precheck